 “User and community co-production of public services: What does the evidence tell us?”, International Journal of Public Administration (forthcoming, 2016, with Elke Loeffler).

 “The ins and outs of outsourcing and insourcing: what have we learnt from the past 30 years?”, Public Money and Management, 36 (1): 67-74 (2016, DOI: 10.1080/09540962.2015.1093298).

-“Activating Collective Coproduction for Public Services: Influencing Citizens to Participate in Complex Governance Mechanisms”, International Review of Administrative Science, 82 (1) (2016 forthcoming, in Special Issue on Co-production, online from early 2015, with Gerry Stoker, Elke Loeffler, Tricia Jones and Monica Pinilla Roncancio).
+“Activating Collective Coproduction for Public Services: Influencing Citizens' to Participate in Complex Governance Mechanisms”, International Review of Administrative Sciences, 82 (1): 47-68 (2016, with Gerry Stoker, Elke Loeffler, Tricia Jones and Monica Pinilla Roncancio).

 “Activating citizens to participate in collective co-production of public services” Journal of Social Policy, 44 (1): 1-23 (2015, with Greg van Ryzin, Elke Loeffler and Salvador Parrado).

 “Efficiency in third sector partnerships for delivering local government services: the role of economies of scale, scope and learning” Public Management Review 16 (8): 1067-1090 (2014).

 “Strategic commissioning for local public services: service improvement cycle or just going round in circles?”
 Local Government Studies 40 (4): 553-559 (2014, with Martin Willis & Ian Briggs).

 “Correlates of co-production: Evidence from a Five-Nation Survey of Citizens”, International Public Management Journal, Vol. 16 (1): 85 – 112 (2013, with Elke Loeffler, Salvador Parrado and Gregg van Ryzin).